 You can pay with credit cards, PayPal, Amazon gift cards and Bitcoin.

-There’s no free trial with this service, but they do offer a seven-day money back guarantee.
+There’s no free trial with this service, but they do offer a thirty-day money back guarantee.

 Privacy & Anonymity